Northern Thailand Itinerary: The Best 7-Day Itinerary

 Day 6: Chiang Mai to Chiang Rai

-If you fancy, take a tour of the Golden triangle – a point on the river where the three countries Thailand, Myanmar and Laos meet.
+If you fancy, take a tour of the Golden Triangle along the Mekong River – a point on the river where the three countries Thailand, Myanmar, and Laos meet.

 Hire a private cab or take a bus to get to the base of Phu Chi Fa, for your trek the next morning.
 You can stay at a guesthouse near the mountain.